AMPLIFYING LATINX VOICES THROUGH MUSIC

 We do all this because it’s meaningful.

-We do all this because we love.
+We do this because we love.

-We do all this because it’s fun!
+We do this because it’s fun!

 ABOUT THE DUO